On Air Now

 Former US president John Adams called him “the most accomplished man in Europe”.

 His influence on arts and culture was phenomenal.
-Boulogne reached the height of his fame within Marie Antoinette’s court, where he was one of her music teachers.
-It is alleged that the Queen enjoyed playing with him publicly, and Boulogne was eventually fired because they got ‘too close’.
+Bologne reached the height of his fame within Marie Antoinette’s court, where he was one of her music teachers.
+It is alleged that the Queen enjoyed playing with him publicly, and Bologne was eventually fired because they got ‘too close’.

-Born 11 years before Mozart, Boulogne was a contemporary of the young Austrian composer – who, it appears, was extremely jealous of him.
-There’s even a popular theory that Mozart used his jealousy of Boulogne to fuel the creation of the villainous black character Monostatos, who appears in his opera The Magic Flute.
+Born 11 years before Mozart, Bologne was a contemporary of the young Austrian composer – who, it appears, was extremely jealous of him.
+There’s even a popular theory that Mozart used his jealousy of Bologne to fuel the creation of the villainous black character Monostatos, who appears in his opera The Magic Flute.